Kingfisher Bay Resort K’gari Review

 Hervey Bay Whale watching

-Boats leave directly from Kingfisher Bay Resort throughout whale watching season (July to November).
-This was definitely a highlight for us, so don’t miss out if you are here during whale watching season.
-You can read more about our whale watching tour here.
+This is definitely a highlight of visiting the area, so don’t miss out if you are here during whale watching season.
+You can read more about options for whale watching tours in Hervey Bay here.

 Getting to Kingfisher Bay Resort